Gut Health and Hormone Imbalance

-Keep in mind food sensitivities are very different from food allergies.
+Keep in mind, food sensitivities are very different from food allergies.
 A food sensitivity reaction is usually more mild and produces IgG antibodies whereas a food allergy reaction produces IgE antibodies.
 Both are harmful to your health but in different ways.
-Allergies tend to provoke an immediate reaction whereas sensitivities provoke a delayed reaction for up to 3-4 days.
+Allergies tend to provoke an immediate reaction whereas sensitivities provoke a delayed reaction up to 3-4 days.

 Food sensitivity reactions look different on everyone.
 However, the most common reactions we tend to see are; skin issues, digestive issues, headaches/migraines and muscle/joint pain.